CodeNameMeteor/CatalystTrainer/README.md

 5 - Go To Saved Position

 F - Bhop tool
-> :memo: **Note:** The Jump Keybind must be set as Spacebar, but will be hopefully fixed in versions.
+> :memo: **Note:** The Jump Keybind must be set as Spacebar for the bhop tool to work, but will be hopefully fixed in versions.
 Apologies for the inconvenience

 ## Future Plans